emersonford/tracing-indicatif/README.md

 progress bar instances.

-This ends up working quite well as progress bars are fundamentally tracking the lifetime of some "span" (whether that "span" is defined explicitly or implicitly).
+This ends up working quite well as progress bars are fundamentally tracking the lifetime of some "span" (whether that "span" is defined explicitly or implicitly), so might as well make that relationship explicit.

 ## Demo
 See the [`examples`](https://github.com/emersonford/tracing-indicatif/tree/main/examples)